menegax/SENG302-Organ-Donation-Management-System/doc/manual_tests/gui_clinician_update_diagnoses_test.md

 2. The clinician selects the done button
 3. An alert is shown stating the diagnosis name must be valid.
 The diagnosis name field is highlighted in red.

+###Add a valid diagnosis

+1. The clinician selects the add button from the viewing screen
+2. The clinician enters a valid addition of a diagnosis (Not duplicated)
+3. The clinician selects the done button
+4. The diagnosis is added to the patient's list of diagnoses

+###Add a diagnosis already in current diagnoses

+1. The clinician selects the add button from the viewing screen
+2. The clinician enters a disease name that is currently in the patient's current diagnoses
+3. The clinician selects the done button
+4. An alert is shown stating the patient can not be diagnosed with a disease they are already infected with

+###Add a current diagnosis that has already been cured on a different date

+1. The clinician selects the add button from the viewing screen
+2. The clinician enters a disease name that is currently in the patient's past diagnoses
+3. The clinician selects the done button
+4. The diagnosis is added to the patient's current diagnoses

+###Add a diagnosis cured on the same date

+1. The clinician selects the add button from the viewing screen
+2. The clinician enters a disease name that is currently in the patient's past diagnoses, with the same date as the existing one
+3. The clinician selects the done button
+4. An alert is shown stating the patient can not be diagnosed with a disease they were cured of on the same day